-While it was unclear what time Gallagher entered the Capitol, he appeared in the CVC approximately one minute earlier than Sweet and Fitchett.
-The government did not uncover evidence that Gallagher had a political agenda similar to Sweet's of "talk[ing] to" the House and Senate underlying his trip to Washington and breach of the Capitol, and there was video evidence that Gallagher admonished another rioter not to be disorderly.
-On balance, the primary difference between these defendants is Sweet's agenda, his lack of apparent contrition in his television interview, and more mitigating evidence in Gallagher's favor.
+While it was unclear what time Gallagher entered the Capitol, he appeared in the CVC approximately one minute earlier than Fitchett and Sweet.
+The government did not uncover evidence that Gallagher boasted about his entry into the Capitol, and there was mitigating video evidence that Gallagher admonished another rioter not to be disorderly.
+On balance, the primary difference between these defendants is Fitchett's boastful statement about "storming" and "br[ea]k[ing] in" to the Capitol and more mitigating evidence in Gallagher's favor.
 That is why the government requested a shorter term of home detention for Gallagher.
 The Court ultimately sentenced Gallagher to two years of probation without home detention, plus additional conditions.

-Comparing the circumstances of Sweet's conduct to Fitchett's, the primary difference between the two codefendants is Sweet's explicit political motivation for traveling to Washington on January 6 and ultimately breaching the Capitol.
-While Fitchett boasted about "stormin[ing]" and "br[eaking] in" to the Capitol on her video, she appears to have tagged along for the ride to Washington, and the video evidence shows she followed Sweet inside the CVC.
+Comparing the circumstances of Fitchett's conduct to Sweet's, the primary difference between the two codefendants is that there is evidence Sweet had a political agenda in traveling to Washington and ultimately breaching the Capitol on January 6.
+Fitchett, on the other hand, appears to have tagged along for the ride, and the video evidence showed she followed Sweet inside the CVC.
 And while Sweet has accepted responsibility for his conduct, he, unlike Fitchett, has not yet expressed remorse.
 For these reasons, the government is requesting a greater period of home detention for Sweet.

-After a review of the applicable § 3553 factors, the government believes that a three-month term of home detention as a condition of probation, and the agreed-upon restitution, is appropriate.
+After a review of the applicable § 3553 factors, the government believes that a two-month period of home detention as a term of probation, plus the agreed-upon restitution, is appropriate.